 1.0 INTRODUCTION

 Ivermectin (IVM) is a semisynthetic avermectin, a type of macrocyclic lactone, used as a broad-spectrum anthelmintic in both veterinary and human medicine (Pitterna et al., 2009).
 IVM, 22, 23-dihydroavermectin B, consists of a natural avermectin mixture of B1a and B1b in a ratio of 80:20, produced from Streptomyces avermitilis (Zhang et al., 2016).
-This antibiotic is widely recognised as an effective treatment for nematodes in animals and is the preferred medication for onchocerciasis, ascariasis, and enterobiasis in humans (Elzoghby et al., 2015).
+This antibiotic is widely recognized as an effective treatment for nematodes in animals and is the preferred medication for onchocerciasis, ascariasis, and enterobiasis in humans (Elzoghby et al., 2015).
 IVM is predominantly effective as a single-dose treatment with a substantial safety margin, while certain instances require a repeated dosing schedule to eliminate the parasite (Foy et al., 2019).
 Ivermetin has been shown to induce toxicity when used in high doses or over prolonged periods affecting various physiological systems in animals negatively (Abou El-Fetouh et al., 2024).
 Khalil and Abu Samrah (2018) reported that the treatment of repeated doses of IVM induces cytogenotoxicity in bone marrow cells.
 IVM may permeate all bodily tissues, excluding the central nervous system (CNS), following any route of administration (Lankas et al., 1989).
 IVM induces adverse effects ranging from moderate poisoning to central nervous system depression, as well as reprotoxicity, hepatotoxicity, and nephrotoxicity (Gonzalez et al., 2012).
 One area of concern is its impact on the reproductive system, particularly in male animals.
 Semen quality is essential for the reproductive success and productivity of livestock (DeJarnette, 2005), and compromised semen characteristics due to drug toxicity can lead to fertility issues, reduced sperm motility, abnormal morphology, and decreased sperm count (Alp et al., 2012).

 Antioxidants provide protection against the toxicity induced by drugs (Jomova et al., 2024).
 Moringa oleifera and vitamin C are known to contain antioxidant effects.
-Moringa oleifera is a plant mostly native to India and Africa, and it is extensively found and utilised in tropical and subtropical regions globally (Leone et al., 2015).
+Moringa oleifera is a plant mostly native to India and Africa, and it is extensively found and utilized in tropical and subtropical regions globally (Leone et al., 2015).
 The leaves of moringa contain substantial quantities of protein, carotene, vitamins (A, B, C, and E), amino acids, minerals, and a diverse array of antioxidant chemicals, including polyphenols, flavonoids, proanthocyanidins, and flavanols (Khalafalla et al., 2010).
 In rabbits, the oral administration or incorporation of Moringa oleifera leaf extract (MOLE) into semen extenders enhanced reproductive functions, including sperm motility, viability, and seminal antioxidant capacity (El-Seadawy et al., 2017; Ajuogu et al., 2019).

-Vitamin C, or ascorbic acid, is a recognised natural antioxidant and a vital water-soluble vitamin necessary for several biological activities.
+Vitamin C, or ascorbic acid, is a recognized natural antioxidant and a vital water-soluble vitamin necessary for several biological activities.
 It is linked to semen quality and fertility in animals (Fernandes et al., 2011).
-This vitamin neutralises free radicals, so mitigating the detrimental effects of Reactive Oxygen Species (ROS) on spermatogenesis and safeguarding sperm (Angulo et al., 2011).
+This vitamin neutralizes free radicals, so mitigating the detrimental effects of Reactive Oxygen Species (ROS) on spermatogenesis and safeguarding sperm (Angulo et al., 2011).
 The beneficial effects of ascorbic acid on stressors are deemed non-depressive, safer, and more feasible.
 It is inexpensive, readily accessible, non-toxic, easily administered, rapidly absorbed, lacks a withdrawal period, and has no significant effects at elevated dosages in vivo (Seifi et al., 2010).

 There is a growing interest in the use of natural supplements and antioxidants to mitigate drug-induced toxicity and protect reproductive health.
 However, limited research exists on the combined effects of Moringa oleifera leaf extract and vitamin C on the reproductive function of rabbit bucks exposed to ivermectin-induced toxicity.
 Hence, this study aims to fill this gap by investigating ivermectin induced reproductive toxicity in rabbit bucks and the protective role of Moringa oleifera leaf extract and vitamin C.